juji-io/site/blog/case-study-product-insights-from-a-customer-service-chatbot.md

 There are two versions of Johnny, [one serving teachers](https://activity.jumpstart.com/#/jsaactivity) while the [other serving students](https://activity.jumpstart.com/#/student).

-## Anwer user questions about the service
+## Anwer free-text user questions about the service

 Like any new service deployed, initial users (i.e., teachers and students) normally have questions regarding the service.
 For example, the users want to know how the service can help them or a particular feature of the services.
 Since such user questions can be quite diverse, Jonny was designed to enable users to ask free-text questions instead of being forced to traverse a fixed tree-based menu and find help.